-The Environmental Health and Safety Coordinator is Edmund Sullivan, Assistant Treasurer's Office, 161 Adirondack View, ext.
+The Environmental Health and Safety Coordinator is Jennifer Kazmierczak, Assistant Treasurer's Office, 161 Adirondack View, ext.
 5726.

 The Environmental Health and Safety Coordinator is responsible for overseeing policies and practices related to safety and health at the College, and works with program administrators to ensure implementation of appropriate safety measures, including chemical hygiene and proper use of personal protective equipment.

 The Director of Sciences Support Services is Timothy Wickland, Bicentennial Hall 333, ext.
 5421.

 The Director of Sciences Support Services has the responsibility and the authority to ensure that the Chemical Hygiene Plan is written, updated, and implemented in accordance with 29 CFR 1910.1450.
 The Director will either serve as or will appoint the Chemical Hygiene Officer in accordance with the requirements of this section.

 The Chemical Hygiene Officer (CHO) is an employee designated by the College who is qualified by training or experience to provide technical guidance in the development and implementation of the provisions of Chemical Hygiene Plan.
 The CHO shall: